Case Status:

 Summary

 Kevin Wiesner receives services from Washtenaw County CMH (WCCMH).
-In 2019, Mr. Wiesner’s guardian told WCCMH the budget given for his services was not enough to do what those services were supposed to according to Mr. Wiesner’s individual plan of service (IPOS).
-Mr. Wiesner’s guardian asked for more money, which WCCMH denied.
-Mr. Wiesner appealed that decision, and an administrative law judge (ALJ) found Mr. Wiesner was right: his budget was indeed insufficient.
+In 2019, Mr. Wiesner’s guardian told WCCMH the budget authorized for his Community Living Support services was insufficient to implement Mr. Wiesner’s individual plan of service (IPOS).
+Mr. Wiesner’s guardian asked for an increased budget, which WCCMH denied.
+Mr. Wiesner appealed the decision, and an administrative law judge (ALJ) agreed with Mr. Wiesner, finding that his budget was indeed insufficient.

-WCCMH then appealed that decision to the Washtenaw County Circuit Court, even though, WCCMH is a contractual agent of the Michigan Department of Health and Human Services (MDHHS), and ALJ decisions are the final decisions of MDHHS.
+WCCMH then appealed the ALJ’s decision to the Washtenaw County Circuit Court, even though WCCMH is a contractual agent of the Michigan Department of Health and Human Services (MDHHS), and ALJ decisions are the final decisions of MDHHS.
 The Circuit Court reversed the ALJ’s decision.
 Mr. Wiesner then appealed from the Circuit Court to the Michigan Court of Appeals, which held that Medicaid agencies like WCCMH do not have the right to appeal ALJ decisions.
 This reinstated the ALJ’s decision.

 Outcome

-The Michigan Court of Appeals held in a published decision that Medicaid agencies (MDHHS and its contractual agents) do not have the right to appeal ALJ decisions, because ALJ decisions are the final decision of MDHHS.
+The Michigan Court of Appeals held in a published decision that MDHHS’s Medicaid agents do not have the right to appeal ALJ decisions, because ALJ decisions are the final decision of MDHHS.
 This reinstated the ALJ’s decision in favor of Mr. Wiesner.

 Case name: Wiesner v.
 Washtenaw County Community Mental Health